icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [dataclouder-template-angular](https://github.com/dataclouder-dev/dataclouder-template-angular) - A ready-to-use Angular/Ionic template with Firebase Authentication integration.
 * [angular-tailwind-e-commerce-template](https://github.com/Kei-K23/angular-tailwind-e-commerce-template) - This responsive e-commerce template, built with Angular and TailwindCSS, combines modern aesthetics with functionality.
 Designed as a foundation for developing robust e-commerce applications, it features a sleek, customizable design, perfect for minimalist online shops.
 * [ngx-lib-starter-kit](https://github.com/r3zafa/ngx-lib-starter-kit) - This boilerplate helps you quickly set up and develop Angular libraries.
 It includes a pre-configured structure for components, services, utilities, themes, assets, and more.
 The project is optimized for scalability and maintainability.
+* [tailwind-angular-starter](https://github.com/themesberg/tailwind-angular-starter) - Free and open-source starter project to help you get started with Angular, Tailwind CSS, and the [Flowbite UI components](https://github.com/themesberg/flowbite-angular).

 ##### Paid